orcundeniz/ODScrollView/README.md

   ### CocoaPods

-   Check out [Get Started ](https://guides.cocoapods.org/using/getting-started.html) tab on cocoapods.org.
+  Check out [Get Started ](https://guides.cocoapods.org/using/getting-started.html) tab on CocoaPods.

    To use ODScrollView in your project add the following 'Podfile' to your project